 If an apprenticeship program becomes disqualified to receive contributions for any of these reasons, the contractor will stop contributions for that program upon this determination as made by Employee Relations, and no payment shall be required for any period for which one or more of the above disqualifications exists.
 The Council will be notified of its intent at least 30 days prior to stopping contributions, and Employee Relations will be available during the notice period to discuss and attempt to resolve the matter with the Council and at the Council's request.
-Contributions in such cases will again commence beginning at the start of the first full payroll month following a determination by Employee Relations that the disqualification no longer exists.
-Any such determinations by Employee Relations are final.
+Contributions in such cases will again commence beginning at the start of the first full payroll month following a determination by Employee Relations are final.